Distribution Network Marginal Costs: Enhanced AC OPF Including Transformer Degradation: Case Study Based Numerical Findings

 \subsection{Numerical Results}

-To handle properly initial conditions (transformer temperature and EV SoC) in the daily cycle, we require them to coincide at the beginning and at the end of the cycle, $t=0$, and $t=24$.
-Table \ref{tab3a} shows the system cost differences (in \$) for real/reactive power (P/Q), transformer degradation, and total cost compared to the base case (no EVs and no PVs).
-It also shows the aggregate LoL (in hours) of the two 30-KVA transformers (commercial and residential) under the different scheduling options and EV/PV penetrations.
-As expected, Full-opt achieves the lowest total cost for the system, since it co-optimizes real/reactive power and transformer cost, while maintaining low aggregate LoL.
-PQ-opt performs better if we consider the combined effect of real and reactive power (P and Q columns in Table \ref{tab3a}), since it co-optimizes real and reactive power.
-However, it exhibits some very high values of aggregate LoL and transformer degradation cost, as a result of high reactive power provision.
-Unlike PQ-opt and Full-opt, ToU and BaU do not take advantage of DER reactive power provision capabilities and may occasionally achieve even lower aggregate LoL.
+Optimization problems were solved on a Dell Intel Core i7-5500U @2.4 GHz with 8 GB RAM, using CPLEX 12.7, solution times were up to 10 sec, and convex relaxations were exact in all instances.

-At the commercial node, BaU and ToU produce essentially identical EV schedules (LMPs are increasing during the day).
-At the residential node, ToU shifts the BaU EV profile by 3 hours (EVs start charging at 10pm).
-The specific LMPs and EV/PV penetrations render the ToU option sustainable transformer LoL-wise; different LMPs and/or higher penetration levels may result in worse performance of the ToU option.
+In Table \ref{tab3a}, we compare several DER penetration scenarios at the nodes of interest: EVs equal 0, 3, and 6, and rooftop PV installations equal 0, 30, and 60-kVA (i.e., 0, 3, and 6 units of 10-kVA rooftop solar, respectively).
+The scenario with 0 EVs and PVs serves as the base case for reference purposes.
+Table \ref{tab3a} shows the system-wide daily cost differences (in \$) for real/reactive power (P/Q), transformer degradation, and total cost relative to the base case.
+For readability, negative values are shown in red.
+Table \ref{tab3a} reports also the aggregate daily Loss of Life (LoL) of the two 30-kVA transformers.
+As expected, Full-opt achieves the lowest total cost, since it co-optimizes real/reactive power and transformer cost and maintains low LoL.
+PQ-opt achieves the lowest combined real and reactive power costs (P and Q columns in Table \ref{tab3a}), but exhibits some very high values of aggregate LoL and transformer degradation cost, as a result of high reactive power provision.
+Unlike PQ-opt and Full-opt, ToU and BaU do not take advantage of DER reactive power provision capabilities, but in some cases, particularly in the residential node, achieve low aggregate LoL.

-We next investigate and discuss EV-only (PV: 0), PV-only (0 EVs), and EV-PV synergy scenarios.
-Note that real power P-DLMPs and reactive power Q-DLMPs reported for scheduling options other than Full-opt, are not the optimal clearing prices.
-Instead, they represent the location and time specific marginal cost of real and reactive power for DER operation associated with each scheduling option.
-As such, when compared to the Full-opt DLMPs, they represent system-wide cost reduction incentives suggesting higher or lower real and reactive DER power injections relative to those obtained in each of the sub-optimal scheduling options.
+In the commercial node, BaU and ToU produce identical EV schedules (by coincidence LMPs are increasing during the day).
+In the residential node, ToU exhibits a 3-hour shift relative to the BaU EV profile (EVs start charging at 10pm).
+For the specific LMPs and EV/PV penetrations, the ToU schedule results in sustainable transformer LoL performance; different LMPs though and/or higher penetration levels may result in worse performance of the ToU option.
+Since we focus on understanding the granularity of DLMCs, we did not consider multiple EV profiles and arrival times that would demonstrate the potential synchronization under the ToU schedule (see e.g., the simulations in \cite{HilsheyEtAl_2013}) resulting in worse performance relative to the BaU schedule.
+For the high EV/PV penetration presented later, however, high LoL is associated with ToU.